-You can use scopes to determine if your flow runs if you create a new row, if a new row is created by a user within your business unit, or if a new row is created by any user in your organization.
+You can use scopes to determine if your flow runs if you add row, if a new row is added by a user within your business unit, or if a new row is added by any user in your organization.

 |Business Unit||Action is taken on a row owned by your business unit|

 |Organization||Action is taken by anyone within the organization or database|

 |Parent: Child business unit||Action is taken on a row owned by your business unit or a child business unit|